 Are there Pristiq Alternatives?

-At Alternative to Meds Center, many Pristiq alternatives are available and used in recovery from prescription drug dependence or addiction.
+At Alternative to Meds Center, many Pristiq alternatives are available and used in recovery from prescription drug dependence.
 These are modalities that involve natural neurotransmitter replacement and other important restorative functions that can help address issues that Pristiq was not able to fix.

 If you have other questions, more information is freely available from Alternative to Meds Center on request if you need further knowledge on these or other topics.